hxj5/csp-benchmark/README.rst

 without (mode 2) given SNPs.
 In the latter case, heterozygous SNPs will be detected automatically.
 Cellsnp-lite is applicable for both droplet-based (e.g., 10x Genomics data) and well-based platforms (e.g., SMART-seq2 data).

-See Table 1 for summary of these four options, and example alternatives in each mode.
+See Table 1 of the `preprint`_ for summary of all four options, and example alternatives in each mode.

-.. csv-table:: Table 1
-   :header: "Mode", "SNPs", "Bam files", "Platform", "Alternative"
-   :widths: 20, 20, 20, 20, 40

-   "Mode 1a", "Given", "Pooled one", "Droplet", "VarTrix" "Mode 1b", "Given", "Each per cell", "SMART-seq", "BCFtools mpileup" "Mode 2a", "To detect", "Pooled one", "Droplet", "N.A."
-   "Mode 2b", "To detect", "Each per cell", "SMART-seq", "Freebayes"

 How to use
 ----------